GMA Network Center

-The GMA Network Center is the headquarters and broadcast complex of the GMA Network, a major radio and television network in the Philippines.
+The GMA Network Center is the headquarters and broadcast complex of GMA Network, a major radio and television network in the Philippines.
 It is located at EDSA corner Timog Avenue, Diliman, Quezon City.
 It is the network's main television and radio production center, and its main transmission facility for most of Metro Manila.
 The building houses Super Radyo DZBB 594 AM, Barangay LS 97.1 FM, GMA-7 and GTV-27.

 GMA inaugurated the facility on June 14, 2000, the birthdate of GMA Network, as part of the kick-off of its year-round celebration of its 50th golden anniversary.
 While the first phase of the project has already been completed with the completion of the 17-storey high-rise building, the center has an option to upgrade the older, existing facilities in the GMA compound, as originally planned.

-The center is equipped with MARC (Multiple Automated Recorder Cassette) System with a D3 format digital video recorder and a Broadcast Automation System that allows the network to manage live feeds and international feeds that will be carried out to GMA Pinoy TV, GMA Life TV and, GMA News TV International subscribers around the world.

 Offices

 GMA Network Center serves as the corporate office of the company.
 Most of the core departments of the company like the human resources, finance, and marketing are located in the building.
 The newsroom of GMA Integrated News and GMA News Online is located on the 2nd floor.
-The production offices and staff offices of GMA Integrated News and Public Affairs, GMA Entertainment Group, GMA Regional TV, and GMA International are also based on the building.
+The production offices and staff offices of GMA Integrated News, GMA Public Affairs, GMA Entertainment Group, GMA Regional TV, and GMA International are also based on the building.
 The network's post-production unit, engineering department, program management, and talent development (Sparkle GMA Artist Center) are also located in the building.

 Some of the network's subsidiaries are also based here.
 The GMA New Media, Inc. (NMI) and its subsidiary, Digify are located in the twelfth floor while the Worldwide division of the network is on tenth floor.
-Also, the management and staffs of GMA Network Films, GMA Music, and Script2010 are located here.
+Also, the management and staffs of GMA Pictures, GMA Music, and Script2010 are located here.